 Channel security.
 Trojan and noninterference.
 Basic concepts of cryptology.
 Cryptographic primitives.
 Protocols for authentication and key establishment.
 Pre: 222 and 355.

 Survey of artificial intelligence: natural language processing, vision and robotics, expert systems.
-Emphasis on fundamental
+Emphasis on fundamental concepts: search, planning, and problem solving, logic, knowledge representation.
+Pre: (311 or ECE 367) or consent.

 Application of concepts and methodologies of human factors, psychology and software engineering to address ergonomic, cognitive, and social factors in the design and evaluation of human-computer systems.
-Pre: (311 or EE 367) and 314, or consent.
+Pre: (311 or ECE 367) and 314, or consent.

 Lecture introducing design issues, programming languages, operating systems and mark-up languages for internet-enabled mobile devices, such as cell phones and PDAs.
 A-F or Audit.
-Pre: (311 or EE 367) and 314, or consent.
+Pre: (311 or ECE 367) and 314, or consent.
 (Spring only)

 Introduction to bioinformatics to computer sciences students by focusing on how computer sciences techniques can be used for the storage, analysis, prediction and simulation of biological sequences (DNA, RNA and proteins).
 A-F only.
-Pre: (311 or EE 367) and 314, or consent.
+Pre: (311 or ECE 367) and 314, or consent.
 (Once a year)

 Study of commonly used bioinformatic algorithms, with an emphasis on string, tree, and graph algorithms.
 Presentation of probabilistic and clustering methods.
 Implementation of the studied algorithms and design of applications.
 Pre: 475 or consent.
 (Once a year)

-turnkey tools as well as through programming.
+Students will learn to develop virtual reality and augmented reality applications with turnkey tools as well as through programming.
 Prior programming experience is not required for this course.
-Pre: any 110(Alpha) or 111 or CINE/ACM 215.
-(Cross-listed as CINE/ACM 419).
+Pre: any 110(Alpha) or 111 or CINE 215.
+(Cross-listed as CINE 419).

 Reflects special interests of faculty.
 Oriented toward juniors and seniors.
 Repeatable one time for BS/CS students.
 Pre: at least two 300-level ICS classes or consent.